mdevlamynck/elm-symfony-bridge/parcel/README.md

 * [elm-test](https://github.com/rtfeldman/node-test-runner)
 * [elm-verify-examples](https://github.com/stoeffel/elm-verify-examples)

-You'll find the following commands useful when hacking on this project:
+You'll find the following commands useful when hacking on this project (assuming you're at the root of the repository and this in this folder):

 ```bash
 # build the package